ZQuestClassic/ZQuestClassic/docs/replays.md

 In the meantime, **a great way to contribute to ZC development** is to enable the recording feature for your new games, and provide us your `.zplay` files.
 You don't have to finish the game, any amount of playthroughs could be helpful.
 The more we have, the better coverage our testing system will have, and the fewer regressions/compatability bugs there will be!

+## Technical details

+Replays are implemented in `replay.cpp`.

+The player emits `.zplay.result.txt` files when the replay system is active.
+This allows for external programs (our python test scripts) to poll the results as the program runs.

+The replays tests run in CI live in `tests/replays`, and can be run like this: `python3 tests/run_replay_tests.py --filter tests/replays/classic_1st.zplay`.
+The results are summarized in `.tmp/default/test_results.json`.

+The `run_test_workflow.py` script can be used to run replays in CI.
+It can take the results of `run_replay_tests.py` to run just the set of replays that are currently failing.

+The `compare_replays.py` script creates an HTML report of a baseline replay tests run and failing replay tests runs.

+In CI, when replays fail, the replays are ran on a working baseline commit to collect snapshots of the frames in question.
+An HTML report is generated and uploaded to surge.sh, which is then pinged over to Discord.

+TODO: there's a lot more to say about how it actually works. replay versions, zplay format, assert mode, snapshots, etc...

 ## Test coverage

 - `pip install gcovr`